pmcgrenery/WxBrief/README.md

 #### Animations:

 - When the user lands on the site, the page loads then flys down to the user's current location.
 If the user has location turned off or denies location data then the map flys down to show Europe in one view.
-This is done using Javascript's built-in location API and combining that with Leaflets flyTo function.
+This is done using Leaflet's flyTo function.

 - On the landing page a transparent header was used.
 When the user's scrolls down it fades to an opaque background.
 This is done using JQuery.